 For one thing, it is really delicious meal.
 Chicken sausage can come in such a huge variety of flavors that it is easy to find a flavor that will suit your cravings and meal ideas.
-Wanting an Italian meal, go for Italian sausage flavor.
+If you want an Italian meal, go for the Italian sausage flavor.
 I have seen a spicy flavored Italian sausage, but also sweet Italian chicken sausages.
 Both are really good.
 My family really loves the spicy versions, and a pineapple habanero is our favorite.
 There is also a sweet apple and jalapeno we love as well.
 Check around in your local grocery stores, I know you will find a flavor you like.

 If you are making this for a meal, it is a really simple and quick meal.
 All the methods I am going to show you will have the chicken cooked within 30 minutes or less.
 This makes them perfect for a busy weeknight meal.

 They make such a satisfying meal.
 It is filling, delicious, and simple to make.

 I am going to show you how to cook with 2 types of chicken sausage, raw and cooked (smoked).
 I like to use both, but let me explain the difference.

 Raw chicken sausage is just what it sounds like-raw.
 I buy these from a local butcher shop, but you can also find them in some grocery stores.
 I try and look for sausage that has natural flavors and natural casing.
 This is considered a fresh sausage.

 This is not hard to find, just make friends with a butcher and company you like.
 The advantage of using raw sausage is they are moister.
 If you are cooking an already-cooked product, it is easier to dry them out if you aren't watching.